giopaglia/ModalDecisionTrees.jl/README.md

 # Modal Decision Trees & Forests

-### Interpretable models for native time-series classification!
+### Interpretable models for native time-series & image classification!

 This package provides algorithms for learning *decision trees* and *decision forests* with enhanced abilities.
 Leveraging the express power of Modal Logic, these models can extract *temporal/spatial patterns*, and can natively handle *time series* and *images* (without any data preprocessing).
 Currently available via [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl).